Equations defining probability tree models: An implicit characterisation of staged trees

 Before proceeding into a study of their geometry, we note two properties which make staged tree models special from an algebraic viewpoint.

-First, by \cref{thm:implicit} and because of the \enquote{if and only if} in Lemma~\ref{lem:oddsratios}, in an implicit characterisation of staged tree models there are no inequality constraints other than those coming from the probability simplex.
+First, by \cref{thm:implicit} and because of the \enquote{if and only if} in \cref{lem:oddsratios}, in an implicit characterisation of staged tree models there are no inequality constraints other than those coming from the probability simplex.
 As a consequence, staged tree models really are algebraic varieties inside the probability simplex.
 This makes them pleasingly easy to handle with algebraic tools without diverting into the domain of real semi-algebraic geometry where the notion of closure might force us to handle algebraic approximations of a model rather than the model itself.
-The presence of hard-to-characterise inequality constraints has been a big challenge in many of the recent attempts to tackle statistical problems using algebra tools .
-In a similar fashion, in the current algebraic statistics literature, the constraints imposed by the probability simplex have been largely neglegted.
+The presence of hard-to-characterise inequality constraints has been a big challenge in many of the recent attempts to tackle statistical problems using algebra tools.

-Second, by \cref{eq:parametrisation}, every staged tree model is the image of a parametrisation whose domain is by definition given by a product of probability simplices.
-If we extend this to the full space $\Theta_{\T}=\mathbb{R}^d$---retaining stage identifications but ignoring sum-to-$1$ conditions and positivity---then this map becomes monomial and its image a toric variety.
-However, for staged tree models in general this is not the case.
-By \cref{thm:implicit}, staged tree models are only toric in the probabilities of vertex-centred events (or margins of the original model) rather than in the probabilities of atomic events.
-In \cref{sect:nontoric} we will investigate conditions under which staged tree models are toric and provide a more general characterisation of their properties in case they are not. \Cref{fig:radicaltree} gives examples of a staged tree which neither toric nor decomposable but a Bayesian network, one which is toric but not decomposable and one which is neither toric nor a Bayesian network.
+Second, every staged tree model is the image of a parametrisation \cref{eq:parametrisation} whose domain is a product of probability simplices.
+If we extend the domain of definition of $\psi_{\T}$ to the full space $(\C^\ast)^{\sum_{v\in V}\#E(v)-1}$---retaining stage identifications but ignoring sum-to-$1$ conditions and positivity---then this map becomes monomial and its image a toric variety: compare the discussion on page~\pageref{eq:parametrisation}.

-In order to be able to distinguish the toric and non-toric cases, we introduce the following notation for model parametrisations.
+In order to be able to distinguish the cases where sum-to-1 conditions can be ignored and where they can not, we introduce the following notation for model parametrisations.
 We henceforth denote by $\R[p]=\R[p_1,\ldots,p_n]$ the polynomial ring whose indeterminates are given by atomic probabilities $p_1,\ldots,p_n$.
 We denote by $\R[\Theta]=\R[\theta(e)|e\in E]$ the polynomial ring whose indeterminates are given by the edge labels of a given staged tree $\T=(V,E)$.
 Then the algebraic analogue of the map \cref{eq:parametrisation} is simply the ring map